 - (1) Unless otherwise provided, the owners and operators of the source and each Acid Rain unit at the source shall keep on site at the source each of the following documents for a period of 5 years from the date the document is created.
-This period may be extended for cause, at any time prior to the end of 5 years, in writing by the Administrator or permitting authority: - ...
-The peruficate of representation for the designated representative for the source and each Acid Rain unit at the source and all documents that demonstrate the truth of the statements in the certificate of representation, in accordance with Rule 62-214.350, F.A.C.; provided that the certificate and documents shall be retained on site at the source beyond such 5-year penod until such occuments are superseded because of the submission of a new certificate of representation changing the designated representative; - 49.
-All emissions monitoring information, in accordance with 40 CFR part 75; - Copies of all reports, combinance centifications, and other submissions and an records made or required under the Abid Rain Program; and,
+This period may be extended for cause, at any time prior to the end of 5 years, in writing by the Administrator or permitting authority: - (i) The pertificate of representation for the designated representative for the source and each Acid Rain unit at the source and all documents that demonstrate the truth of the statements in the pertificate of representation, in accordance with Rule 62-214.350, F.A.C.; provided that the certificate and documents shall be retained on site at the source beyond such 5-year period until such accordance in the source beyond such 5-year period until such accordance are superseded because of the submission of a new perificate of representation changing the designated representative; - .
+All emissions monitoring information, in accordance with 40 CFR part 75; - Copies of all reports, compliance certifications, and other submissions and all records made or required under the Acid Rain Program; and,